History of Harlem: Black population increase

-The early 20th-century Great Migration of blacks to northern industrial cities was fueled by their desire to leave behind the Jim Crow South, seek better jobs and education for their children, and escape a culture of lynching violence.
+The early 20th-century Great Migration of black people to northern industrial cities was fueled by their desire to leave behind the Jim Crow South, seek better jobs and education for their children, and escape a culture of lynching violence.
 During World War I, expanding industries recruited black laborers to fill new jobs, thinly staffed after the draft began to take young men.
-So many blacks came that it "threaten[ed] the very existence of some of the leading industries of Georgia, Florida, Tennessee and Alabama."
+So many black people came that it "threaten[ed] the very existence of some of the leading industries of Georgia, Florida, Tennessee and Alabama."

 Many settled in Harlem.
 In 1910, Central Harlem was about 10% black.
 By 1920, central Harlem was 32.43% black.
 The 1930 census showed 70.18% of Central Harlem's residents as black and lived as far south as Central Park, at 110th Street.
-The expansion was fueled primarily by an influx of blacks from the southern U.S. states, especially Virginia, North and South Carolina, and Georgia, who took trains up the East Coast.
+The expansion was fueled primarily by an influx of black people from the southern U.S. states, especially Virginia, North and South Carolina, and Georgia, who took trains up the East Coast.
 There were also numerous immigrants from the West Indies.
-As blacks moved in, white residents left.
-Between 1920 and 1930, 118,792 white people left the neighborhood and 87,417 blacks arrived.
+As black people moved in, white residents left.
+Between 1920 and 1930, 118,792 white people left the neighborhood and 87,417 black people arrived.

 Between 1907 and 1915, some white residents of Harlem resisted the neighborhood's change, especially once the swelling black population pressed west of Lenox Avenue, which served as an informal color line until the early 1920s.
-Some made pacts not to sell to or rent to blacks.
-Others tried to buy the property and evict black tenants, but the Afro-American Realty Company retaliated by buying other property and evicting whites.
+Some made pacts not to sell to or rent to black residents.
+Others tried to buy the property and evict black tenants, but the Afro-American Realty Company retaliated by buying other property and evicting white tenants.
 Some even attempted to convince banks to deny mortgages to black buyers, but soon gave up those efforts.

-Soon after blacks began to move into Harlem, the community became known as "the spiritual home of the Negro protest movement."
+Soon after black people began to move into Harlem, the community became known as "the spiritual home of the Negro protest movement."
 The NAACP became active in Harlem in 1910 and Marcus Garvey's Universal Negro Improvement Association in 1916.
 The NAACP chapter there soon grew to be the largest in the country.
 Activist A. Philip Randolph lived in Harlem and published the radical magazine The Messenger starting in 1917.
 It was from Harlem that he organized the Brotherhood of Sleeping Car Porters.
 W. E. B. Du Bois lived and published in Harlem in the 1920s, as did James Weldon Johnson and Marcus Garvey.